 Start the trek at Concordia Base Camp, the glacial junction, then ascend through the Boltoro and Austin Godwin Glaciers which unfold to Karakorum’s famous ‘eight thousanders’ summits.
 As you travel further along the Karakorum Highway to the border of Pakistan with China, the Nanga Parbat (known as the ‘Naked Mountain’) comes into view.

 Trekking here will also you through the ancient Silk Route past the Indus and Hunza Rivers for lush scenery and snowy peaks.
 The ‘Killer Mountain’ According to experienced climbers, the Karakorum are known as the World’s wildest mountains.
-Their vast, untouched nature are unspoiled by tourism and have a remoteness that is hard to find anywhere else on the planet.
-Aside from K2, another classic trek is the Nanga Parbat Mazeno Pass but this route is extremely challenging and since it was first conquered in 1953, it has claimed more than 45 lives, giving it the nick name ‘the Killer Mountain.’
+Their vast, untouched nature is unspoiled by tourism and has a remoteness that is hard to find anywhere else on the planet.
+Aside from K2, another classic trek is the Nanga Parbat Mazeno Pass but this route is extremely challenging and since it was first conquered in 1953, it has claimed more than 45 lives, giving it the nickname ‘the Killer Mountain.’

 The trekking offers superb views but its slopes are so steep and bare of snow or any vegetation.
 Camping overnight is under the Rupal face: the largest wall in the world, which rises 5000 meters to the summit of Nanga Parbat.
 Other overnights include sleeping near the Mazeno and Rakhiot Glaciers.
 This trek is considered to be amongst the world’s greatest treks but enter at your peril.
 June to August is the best time for this trek where you trek for 5 to 6 hours a day.
 Up For a Challenge?